azb/NavMeshComponents/README.md

 Q: What happened to HeightMesh and Auto Generated OffMeshLinks?
 A: They're not supported in the new NavMesh building feature.
 HeightMesh will be added at some point.
 Auto OffMeshLink generation will possibly be replaced with a solution that allows better control of placement.

+Q: Can I use Unity nav mesh areas (like Walkable, Not Walkable, Jump, custom areas) with a NavMesh baked at runtime / if so how do I do it?
+A: <insert answer here>